1906 college football season: New rules to save football

 Although a forward pass was made legal, that play in 1906 was still a risky business, because an incomplete attempt would result in stiff penalties — 15 yards back from the spot from which the pass was thrown on first or second down.
-If the defense committed a foul, the 15 yard penalty didn't apply to the offense, but the defending team was not penalized either.
+If the defense committed a foul, the 15 yard penalty did not apply to the offense, but the defending team was not penalized either.
 In addition, a pass could not be caught more than 20 yards beyond the line of scrimmage, nor beyond the goal line (the end zone had not yet been invented).
 The passing game in the west (typified by St. Louis University) was closer to today's version than that in the east; the quarterback would fire the ball directly to an open receiver.
 The style used by Yale and Harvard, recounted later by a referee of the day, Horatio B. Hackett, was "the ball is thrown high in the air and the runner who is to catch it is protected by several of his teammates forming an interference for him."

 Not everyone was impressed with the improved version of college football, particularly in California.
 "I do not believe the present experiment in American college football can survive," said the President of the University of California, Benjamin Ide Wheeler.
 He added, "In my opinion, the whole country will within five years be playing the Rugby game."